guyrupt/Django-PostgreSQL-Rest-Api/README.md

 To run server, run the following

-`python manage.py runserver`
+    python manage.py runserver

-## Database
+## 2. Monitor Database (Optional)

+You **DO NOT** need to set up your local database for this App.

-The database of this project is on the Azure cloud, which means you **DO NOT** need to setup local database and import data.
-You can access the database directly with password.
+The database of this project is on the Azure cloud and the data has already been imported.

+Also, the connection to the database is already hard-coded.

-To monitor the database with pgAdmin
+To monitor the database with pgAdmin,

-Click **Add New Server** on the main page of pgAdmin
+Click **Add New Server** on the main page of pgAdmin.

-Name can be whatever
+Name can be whatever.

-Hostname/address is **imdb-midterm-postgres.postgres.database.azure.com**
+Hostname/address is **imdb-midterm-postgres.postgres.database.azure.com**.

-The password of the DB server is **!Password**
+The password of the DB server is **!Password**.

 ![](https://i.gyazo.com/57f5a53d4438f17e927336bb41731acb.png)

-**DO NOT EXECUTE DJANGO MIGRATE WITHOUT PERMISSION**
+**DO NOT MODIFY/DJANGO MIGRATE TO DATABASE WITHOUT PERMISSION**

 **THIS IS A MUTUAL DATABASE**

+### 3. Start Frontend

+Prereqs: Nodejs

+#### Frontend 1: Svelte + Tailwind CSS

+After setting up the django server, run

+    cd frontend_svelte
+    npm install

+then,

+    npm run dev

+The webpage is on http://localhost:80

+#### Frontend 2: React

+After setting up the django server, run

+    cd frontend_syl
+    yarn

+then,

+    yarn start

+The webpage is on http://localhost:3000

 ## APIs